fractalide/fractalide/components/README.md

 ## Components

-Components depend on contracts, crates and operating system libraries.

 ### What?

-Components are Rust `dylib` libraries with a C ABI.
-They have predefined inputs and outputs.
-The Fractalide scheduler understands how to load these libraries.

-Note, typically one uses `cargo` to construct correctly formatted arguments to the `rustc` compiler.
-In this case we've chosen to replace `cargo` with `nix` scripts that correctly format arguments to the `rustc` compiler.
-There was too much cognitive dissonance happening between `nix` an immutable package manager calling `cargo` an immutable package manager.
-The choice has so far worked out very well indeed.
+Components are Rust `dylib` libraries with a [C ABI](https://en.wikipedia.org/wiki/Application_binary_interface).
+They define applications as a network of black box processes, which exchange data across predefined connections by message passing, where the connections are specified externally to the processes.
+These black box processes can be reconnected endlessly to form different applications without having to be changed internally. - [wiki](https://en.wikipedia.org/wiki/Flow-based_programming)

 ### Why?

-Data needs to be transformed.
-Rust an efficient, zero-cost abstractions seem like a very good choice of implementation language for these components.
+For the same reason one doesn't throw a hammer into the rubbish after single use.
+A tool should be cared for and used multiple times, the same goes for software.
+It sounds strange to say we'll "reuse" a hammer.
+Then why do we say we'll reuse software?
+This approach to software development makes it trivial to compose and use components at will.

 ### Who?

-Typically programmers will develop these components.
-They specialize on making these components as efficient as possible, while people who focus on the Science give the requirements.
+Typically programmers will develop Rust components.
+They specialize in making components as efficient and reusable as possible, while people who focus on the Science give the requirements and use the components.
+Just as a hammer is designed to be reused, so components should be designed for reused.

 ### Where?